 With cloud voice platforms the technology underpinnings are different—custom code, horizontally integrated systems and virtualized software.
 You can read more about that difference in this blog post Next Generation Voice Platform – Cloud vs Hosted.
 This core difference has implications on the operational and business models as well as service agility.

-There is also carrier services (CLEC responsibilities like phone numbers, local and long distance minutes, and 911) to consider.
+There are also carrier services (CLEC responsibilities like phone numbers, local and long-distance minutes, and 911) to consider.
 It’s better if those elements can be managed as a single entity (e.g., building a new customer account includes integrate LNP or phone inventory management) and APIs help here too.

 Maximize VoIP Margins

 The old-school wholesale approach is multi-vendor and inherently costly.
 The vendor licenses and overhead is passed directly to the service provider customer in the form of high monthly service fees.
 Plus many features carry with them distinct licensing fees, driving up costs and making it difficult to build a clear business model.
 Gross margins are generally 20-40% in this model.
 Given the voice market pricing pressure, especially on the residential side, more flexibility is required for today’s voice market.

 A cloud voice platform provides a turnkey, single-vendor solution without middlemen; the maker of the VoIP software sells directly to the service in a cloud delivery and cloud pricing model.
 Here the costs are better aligned with retail pricing requirements.
 Also, given the modern design and ability to leverage NFV technology, the underlying cost structure is lower than that of wholesalers of yesteryear.
 The streamlined management also leads to lower TCO and better margins.
 Margins are more likely to be in the 60-80% range.